Call for Participation in the African Humanities Map [Update: Deadline Extended]

 Are there benefits to participation?

 The 8-10 organizations selected to participate in the project will receive $3,000 grants that can be used to support local programming or other activities, as well as 1 year complementary CHCI membership.
 We also invite 1-2 representatives of each organization to attend the 2018 CHCI annual meeting which will take place at the University of Virginia, USA.
-While we are especially interested in receiving expressions of interest ahead of our annual meeting in Cape Town (Aug.
-10-13, 2017), we will consider all submissions received by August 25, 2017.
+We will consider all submissions received by September 25, 2017.

 What is the selection process?